About Our Customer

 “It’s true, I hold a very unique role at Co-op Academy Walkden.
-I’m a Senior Leader with responsibility for Participation & Engagement within the Academy, I lead up the Careers, Community & IT Communication side of things here.
+I’m a Senior Leader with responsibility for Participation & Engagement within the Academy, I lead the Careers, Community & IT Communication side of things here.
 What this means practically is that I have a degree of autonomy in decision making as well as the technical knowledge to execute on the data integration side.”

 What specifically did you like about Xello?